 The rarely seen images of death and damage that survived Hiroshima

-To help ensure that future generations never forget the horrors of nuclear war, a Japanese photography education organization is hosting a month-long photo exhibition in Tokyo’s Hanzoman train station, displaying images that document the death and damage.
-They were collected over several years for the 70th anniversary of the bombing.
+To help ensure that future generations never forget the horrors of nuclear war, a Japanese photography education organization is hosting a month-long photo exhibition with images that document the death and damage.
+These rare images survived censorship laws and were collected over several years for the 70th anniversary of the bombing.

 Would Japan have surrendered without the atomic bombings?

 In the United States, generations were taught that Japan would never have surrendered so quickly without use of the atomic bomb and that victory would have required a bloody invasion of the Japanese mainland, costing hundreds of thousands of lives.
 Japanese students were generally taught a very different narrative.